SolDapper/mcswap-sdk/README.md

 Javascript SDK for the McSwap Protocol

 McSwap is a Trustless Smart Escrow Protocol on the Solana Blockchain that enables app developers to build their own Marketplaces and OTC services for digital assets.
-Direct onchain revenue sharing is built-in and allows developers to define usage fees for when their application's users create or execute an escrow through their apps and tools powered by McSwap under the hood.
+Direct onchain revenue sharing is built-in and allows developers to define usage fees for when they or their application's users create or execute an escrow through their apps and tools powered by McSwap under the hood.

 # Install
 ```javascript